 A torn meniscus can lead to persistent knee pain, knee instability and even inability to move the knee and walk normally.

 How is a Meniscal Tear Diagnosed?

-In many cases meniscal tears can be diagnosed during physical examination of the injured knee.
+In many cases, meniscal tears can be diagnosed during a physical examination of the injured knee.
 However, further diagnostic tests are necessary sometimes to confirm the diagnosis.

 Imaging diagnostic tests include: